Thematic units are the perfect way to learn more about a subject. This soup can money worksheet is a great way to teach PEMDAS skills in a soup theme.

 One of the concepts introduced to her this year is the order of operations, also known as PEMDAS.
-I made this fun soup-themed monkey worksheet to learn more about the order of operations, PEMDAS, and money all at the same time.
+I made this fun soup-themed worksheet to learn more about the order of operations, PEMDAS, and money all at the same time.

 You can use our printable to create open-ended PEMDAS problems.
+Use real or pretend money to complete the problems and make up your own!

 - Printer